Brewer Bytes with

 is located in

-What is the most challenging beer for you to brew?
+What is your favorite beer or style to brew?

 What are your favorite beers outside of your own?